I don't want to sprinkle you with fairy dust here, but I love novel writing and I truly believe that it's a magical experience...

 Novel Writing Help is...

-So do yourself a big favor (and save yourself a fortune on expensive writing guides and courses) and bookmark this site right now.
+So do yourself a big favor and bookmark this site right now.
+You'll save yourself a fortune on expensive writing guides and courses.
+(Here's why.)

 Oh, and if you could help spread the word by "liking" Novel Writing Help and sharing your favorite pages using the bar on the left, I would appreciate it.